AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 # Bayesian Methodology: Bayesian Workflow, as a structured framework.

 Now more than ever, we need a critical framework for applied Bayesian Statistics to detangle and organize the complex processes involved.
-This review builds upon the ideas presented by Gelman et al. (2020) and offers additional personal insights.
+This review builds upon the framework Gelman et al. (2020) presented, called Bayesian Workflow, and offers additional personal insights.

 ---

-## Introduction
+## What is Bayesian Workflow?

 Bayesian Workflow (BW) provides a structured approach to managing the dynamic and iterative nature of applied Bayesian Statistics.
-It’s helpful to differentiate three closely related concepts:
+To better understand it, it's helpful to differentiate three closely related concepts:

 1. **Bayesian Inference:**
-   The computation of conditional probabilities or posterior distributions.
+   Whose primary goal is to compute the conditional probabilities or posterior distributions.

 2. **Bayesian Data Analysis:**
-   The application of Bayesian inference to specific datasets.
+   Which refers to the application of Bayesian inference to specific datasets as described in Gelman et al. (2017)

 3. **Bayesian Workflow (BW):**
    A broader framework that includes: